polyipseity/obsidian-terminal/README.md

 ### Troubleshooting

+- Is the plugin useful on mobile?
+	- Compared to on desktop, it is much less useful.
+The only use for it for now is opening a developer console on mobile.
-- Why do Obsidian hotkeys not work?
+- Why do hotkeys not work?
 	- If the terminal is in focus, all Obsidian hotkeys are disabled so that you can type special characters into the terminal.
 You can unfocus the terminal by pressing `Ctrl`+`Shift`+`` ` ``, then you can use Obsidian hotkeys again.

 ## Contributing